eagleusb/stone-repeater/README.en.txt

 	v6	accepts connection using IPv6.
 If <shost> is omitted like (1), IP is also acceptable.

+	v6only	accepts connection using IPv6 only.
+Even if <shost> is omitted like (1), IP is not acceptable.

 	base	forwards with MIME base64 decoding.